 Cross country skiing is one of the most fun winter activities, plus it’s one of the best all over body workouts.
 The Nordic Village in Flagstaff is one of the best cross country skiing centers I’ve ever come across.
 Not only will you find diverse terrain and nicely groomed trails, but the scenery is extraordinary.
 Both beginners and advanced skiers will enjoy the variety of trails.
 If you are totally new to the sport, they do offer intro lessons.

 Most importantly, you will get to take in lovely views of the country’s largest ponderosa forest while you ski.
 Not a skier?
 Opt for a snowshoeing adventure (rentals available).
-Trail conditions can be checked on the Nordic Village website.
+Trail conditions are updated on the Nordic Village website.

 4. Fort Tuthill Park

 If snow levels permit (at least 6 inches of snow is recommended), consider a fun afternoon of snowshoeing.
-Also, this park has plenty of hills for sledding.
+Also, this park has plenty of great hills for sledding.
 All in all, Fort Tuthill is one of the best places to enjoy nature minus the tourist congestion.
-On the one downside, the lower altitude city parks (located at ~7000 ft compared to 8500+) do not get nearly as much snow as Snowbowl.
-Regardless, if you get out here right after a winter storm (before the strong sun melts everything), it sure is a gorgeous place.
+On the one downside, the lower altitude city parks (Tuthill is located at ~7000 ft compared to the mountain trail’s 8500+ ft) do not get nearly as much snow as Snowbowl.
+Regardless, if you get out here right after a winter storm (before the strong sun melts everything), it sure is a gorgeous place for winter recreation.